vikingeducation/prep_basics/test-yourself-answers.md

 #### What is the `.bash_profile` file and what is it used for?

 The bash '.bash_profile' file is a startup file for the bash shell and is used for many things such as declaring the $PATH variable for login shells.

+Erik edits:
+This is one of the spots where I'm still a little fuzzy, and I think that's just because it feels like there is a lot that can go on in here.
+I feel like I just barely touched the surface of a glacier.

+The bash_profile file is a startup file when you first load into the terminal (Mac) that declares certain things specific for the user.
+It is a kin to loading up a "personal" profile in Chrome or OSX.

 *Contributed by [Jason Barkley](https://github.com/jbarkl3y)*

 #### What is the `$PATH` variable?